epfl-lara/stainless/core/src/sphinx/gettingstarted.rst

 Stainless compilation will generate two scripts for you, namely ``bin/stainless-scalac`` and ``bin/stainless-dotty``.
-The dotty frontend is experimental for now so lets start by introducing a soft-link from ``bin/stainless-scalac`` to ``stainless``
+The dotty frontend is experimental for now so let's start by introducing a soft-link from ``bin/stainless-scalac`` to ``stainless``

 .. code-block:: bash